 This eclectic town is really the star of the East Europe circuit.
 Not traditionally popular, this city has a gritty edge to it that its other neighboring cities lack.
 Often missed on the common tourist’s trail, this city will win you over with its raw beauty, its classical architecture, its street art, its night life, its iconic food spaces, and its intense history.

-We start day one at our stay, a quaint b&b near the city centre.
+We start day one at our stay, a quaint B&B near the city centre.
 We head out for a walking tour of the historical centre of the city at 1pm.
-We cover WWII battlefields, Berlin Wall, Historical architectural stars in 2.5 hours.
-Brandenburg Gate, Reichstad, Holocasut memorial, Checkpoint Charlie and some more.
-An early afternoon steeped in the history of the city will be followed by some leisure time when you can roam the streets of the city, check out the street art or go shopping at the more upmarket part of Friedrichstrasse.
+We cover WWII battlefields, Berlin Wall, Historical architectural stars, Brandenburg Gate, Reichstad, Holocasut memorial, Checkpoint Charlie and some more, all in 2.5 hours.
+An early afternoon steeped in the history of the city will be followed by some leisure time where you can roam the streets of the city, check out the street art or go shopping at the more upmarket part of Friedrichstrasse.

 Experience: Walking tour of Berlin’s Historical centre, Visit to the Absynth depot

 Day 2: Berlin: City at large